ReCT-Lang/nrc/README.md

-# Somewhat Scuffed ReCT Machine
+# New ReCT Compiler
-Somewhat Scuffed ReCT Machine(ssrm) is a simple stack-based virtual machine for working with the ReCT Programming Language.

-This repo should hopefully also contain a ReCT compiler some day(tm).

-For now, we just host design proposals
+New ReCT Compiler is a project aiming to standardize and finally properly make ReCT an established product.

+The compiler is written in C and is aiming to target a custom virtual machine(still in the works)